Labor Lawyer in Nantes

 • adjustments to your workstation,

-• a transfer within the company,
+• redeployment within the company,

-• understand the challenges of your situation,
+• understand what is at stake in your situation,

 If your claim is denied, I will assist you with the appeal process: